atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/how-to-create-a-copy-of-a-database-in-postgresql.md

 ---
 section: book
-title: 'How to create a copy of a database in PostgreSQL '
+title: How to create a copy of a database in PostgreSQL
-meta_title: ''
+meta_title:
-description: ''
+description:
 number: 200
 authors:
 - author: _people/matthew-layne.md